carmelgafa/carmelgafa.com/content/note/_index.md

 ---
-title: Notes
+title: Notes Section
 description: 'Notes Section'
 ---

-Some notes on the stuff that I am trying to learn for my reference.
+Some notes material that I am trying to learn or need to refer to.